BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 ## Papers that acknowledge and extend the Toolkit

 Below is a list of research papers that have used or extended the Toolkit.
-Papers that have contributed code to the Toolkit have a (*) after them.
+Papers that have contributed code or data to the Toolkit have a (*) after them.

+"Gravitational self-force corrections to gyroscope precession along circular orbits in the Kerr spacetime", D. Bini, T. Damour, A. Geralico, C. Kavanagh, M. van de Meent, [arXiv:1809.02516](https://arxiv.org/abs/1809.02516) (*)

 "High-order asymptotics for the Spin-Weighted Spheroidal Equation at large real frequency", M. Casals, A. C. Ottewill, N. Warburton, [arXiv:1810.00432](https://arxiv.org/abs/1810.00432) (*)